-BOONE, N.C. — What were Jacques Derrida and Michel Foucault's perspectives on argumentative methods and their political implications?
+BOONE, N.C. — What were Jacques Derrida and Michel Foucault's perspectives on philosophical method and their political implications?
 How does their dialogue relate to contemporary political crises?
 These questions are the focus of the new book, "The Biopolitics of Punishment: Derrida and Foucault," published in April by Northwestern University Press.
 Dr. Rick Elmore, Associate Professor of Philosophy in the Department of Philosophy and Religion, coedited the book.

 Elmore, a North Carolina native and Appalachian State alumni ('03), joined the Department of Philosophy and Religion in 2014 after receiving his Ph.D. in Philosophy from DePaul University.
 In addition to 20th century French philosophy, his research explores critical theory, ethics, social political philosophy, environmental philosophy, new realisms, and Cormac McCarthy studies.
 Elmore discussed his research process, stating, "I primarily write articles and book chapters.
 My process is that I write words more days than I don't."

 While "The Biopolitics of Punishment" is primarily aimed at an academic audience, Elmore incorporates his research on social and political philosophy into his courses at Appalachian State.
 A recipient of the Student Government Association's Outstanding Professor Award, Elmore teaches popular courses like "Animal Philosophy and Ethics," "Environmental Ethics," "Philosophy and Mass Incarceration," and "Critical Prison Studies."
 He also lends his expertise to student research by supervising theses and independent studies exploring topics like democracy and debt.